Dr Paul Michel Taillon

 Teaching | Current

 I teach the survey of United States history at Stage I, a course in the making of modern America during the late nineteenth and early twentieth centuries at stages II and III, and "Uncovering United States History" at postgraduate level.
-In 2017 I offer History 108, "Rise and Fall of the USA" in Semester 2 and History 257/357, "The Making of Modern American: The USA, 1877-1924," also in Semester 2.
+In 2020, I offer History 257/357, "The Making of Modern American: The USA, 1877-1924."

 HISTORY 108 Rise and Fall of the USA